CorentinWicht/RESTINGLAB/README.md

 ------------------------------------------------------------------
-Group            = Names of the levels of the BS factor condition        = Names of the levels of the WS factor Frequency        = Names that you gave to the frequency bands of interest X                = Subject number X vX / VersionX    = Version of analysis number X
+Group            = Names of the levels of the BS factor condition        = Names of the levels of the WS factor FolderName       = Name of the subject folder ExportSelection  = Name of the .set files you decided to save (see 2.Parameters) Frequency        = Names that you gave to the frequency bands of interest X                = Subject number X vX / VersionX    = Version of analysis number X